FAQs

 What Is Acupuncture?

-Acupuncture is a treatment that uses very fine, sterile, single-use needles placed at specific points in the body.
-It is commonly used to help manage pain, reduce muscle tension, and improve movement as part of a broader physiotherapy plan.
+Acupuncture uses very fine, sterile, single-use needles placed at selected points on the body.
+It may help some people manage pain, muscle tightness, and movement restriction when it is used after a clear assessment and as part of a broader physiotherapy plan.

 Quick Answer: What Is Acupuncture?